-Some evidence shows that a father's use of marijuana may increase the risk of sudden infant death syndrome (SIDS) in infants.
+Even fewer studies have been done on the effect of cannabis use on fathers, but some evidence shows that a father's use of marijuana may increase the risk of sudden infant death syndrome (SIDS) in infants.

 The truth is, we don't have enough information to answer this question responsibly.
 Statistically speaking, the data available is not strong enough to conclude whether marijuana use is safe for lactating moms and their babies or not.
 Until there are more reliable and rigorous studies performed, mothers will have to talk to their doctors and decide for themselves what to do.

 In making that decision, it might be helpful if you ask yourself these questions: